- Accessing the Plant Manager

 Match Properties & Match Plant

-Our Match Properties tool applies the properties from one plant to one or more other plants.
+Our Mimic Plant tool applies the properties from one plant to one or more other plants.

-Use our Match Plant tool to grab the symbol and data associated with a plant in your drawing, then copy the plant symbol, along with the plant's data, into other locations.
+Use our Clone Plant tool to grab the symbol and data associated with a plant in your drawing, then copy the plant symbol, along with the plant's data, into other locations.

 Place several trees or shrubs at once using Paint Mode.
 For more information, see our Paint Mode documentation.

 Copy & Array Plants